nopepper/everywhere/README.md

-# Everywhere - Local, painless semantic search
+# Everywhere - Fast & local semantic search

-Search is good.
-Search could be better.
-Let's make it better.

 ![Demo GIF](./docs/demo.gif)

 ## Why this exists

-Document understanding has come a long way, thanks to modern AI.
-With it, we got a swarm of toolkits, frameworks and APIs that want to do them all, but few have dared to do as little as possible.

-The project was inspired by [Everything](https://www.voidtools.com/support/everything/), a filename search engine for Windows that is outstanding in its ability to index and let you search your entire filesystem in real time, all while being trivial to set up and use. **Everywhere**'s goal is enable system-wide semantic search while staying true to those same principles.
+AI has gotten pretty good at understanding text.
+That's great.
+Agents and RAG pipelines are bulky, slow and complex.
+That's not so great. **Everywhere** is a simple terminal app that uses fast, on-device methods to index and let you search your entire filesystem in real time.

+The project takes inspiration from [Everything](https://www.voidtools.com/support/everything/), the ultra-efficient filename search engine for Windows.
+While not quite as _blazingly fast_, Everywhere should be lightweight, effective and self-explanatory.

 ## Disclaimer